Development versions and source code are available on Bitbucket.

 If you currently have a development version installed, then you will likely

 Mac OS X¶

-Install Xcode.
-Available from the Apple store or developer downloads.
+Install Xcode, which is available from the Apple store or developer downloads.

-Older versions Mac OS X will require you to install XQuartz 2.7.5.
-Available from the XQuartz project.
+Older versions Mac OS X will require you to install XQuartz 2.7.5, which is available from the XQuartz project.